a8708b786393754ff8d101aa80623d83/AB_dork/README.md

 # AB_dork

-Python script that automates dork searches on different search engines:
+Python script that automates silly searches on different search engines:
+- Google
- - google
+- Bing
- - bing
+- DuckDuckGo
- - duckduckgo
+- Yahoo (not implemented)

 The script runs on the command line.

 ## Arguments

-There are different arguments, first we have the search engine, then the dork operators:
+There are different arguments, first we have the search engine, then the idiot operators:
 - filetype
 - intext
 - inalltext